 You cannot use the update installers to change to a different operating system or chip architecture.
-For example, you cannot update a 32-bit Linux installation to a 64-bit version using an update installer-in cases such as this you must do a fresh installation.
+For example, you cannot update a 32-bit Linux installation to a 64-bit version using an update installer.
+Do a fresh installation instead.

-You also cannot use the upgrader if you have configured the MySQL server for the MySQL Enterprise Service Manager instance to be located away from the rest of the MySQL Enterprise Service Manager and installation directory.
+You also cannot use the upgrader if you installed the MySQL server for the MySQL Enterprise Service Manager installation directory.